CollectionBuilder/cb-docs/docs/advanced/timelinejs.md

 1. Make a copy of your current metadata file using a spreadsheet software application like Google Sheets.
 2. Add a column called "headline" right before the "title" column.
 3. Add new headline values to those items you'd like included on a timeline (or simply copy and paste the current title into the new cell).
-4. Save the file as a CSV and rename it `timelinejs.csv`.
+4. Save the file as a CSV and rename it "timelinejs.csv".
-5. Add this CSV to your `_data` directory.
+5. Add this CSV to your "_data" directory.
-6. Navigate to the `/assets/data/` directory, and open the `timelinejs.json` file.
+6. Navigate to the "/assets/data/" directory, and open the "timelinejs.json" file.
 7. Edit the first line so that it reads:
 `{% raw %}{%- assign items = site.data.timelinejs | where_exp: "item","item.headline" -%}{% endraw %}`